Breaking the Bond

 The bond between a father and a child is a bond that is difficult to understand.
 Whereas a mother has 9 months to bond with a child and build a connection from conception, fathers must work a little harder at it.
 It is like a stranger meeting someone else’s child for the first time and accepting the responsibility to be their provider.
 The intent is there, but the bond must be forged.
 It is a difficult bond to understand and one that must be built over time with hard work and dedication.
 This was the case with Danny and Jason.

-Danny tried his best to be understanding of his son but at times it became frustrating seeing his son not fit in with the other boys around the neighborhood.
+Danny tried his best to understand his son but at times it became frustrating seeing him not fit in with the other boys around the neighborhood.
 He reached the height of his frustration one summer day when he convinced Jason to go outside with him to throw a baseball back and forth.
 Every ball he threw Jason missed or let slip away in such a way that to Danny it seemed like Jason wasn’t even trying.

 “Come on Jason concentrate!”
 Danny yelled sternly.